You’re Not Broken—You’re Just Not Built for Burnout: Focus and Flow.

 You are on the far bottom left.

-Also, plot diversions, detours, and obstacles.
+Plot diversions, detours, and obstacles.

 Now, when you hit those obstructing your path (low funds, exhaustion, etc), how will you flow past to get to your focus?
+How will your tools, knowledge, etc get you there?

 This is how you build powerful momentum without wrecking yourself.